SRRahmaaaan/techcom-front-end/README.md

 <br />
 For Hosting : Firebase
 <br />
-This is a simple computer service based project , where user can buy service with the help of stripe. write their review about company's service.
-This project also have admin user role where user just buy and review service on the other hand admin can add new service and delete service etc etc.
+This is a  computer service based project , where user can buy service with the help of stripe. write their review about company's service.
+This project also have admin user role where user can buy and review service on the other hand admin can add new service and delete service etc.